mcantelon/dpd-event-extension/README.md

         );

-The context data, returned by calling the `context` function, can be used to inspect various Deployd state data.
+The context data, returned by calling the `context` function, can be used to inspect Deployd state data.

 The code is a modified version of a Gist by GitHub user Fedia: